-Last year to celebrate mine, my dad, my mom, and my nana’s birthdays (we celebrate together because they’re all really close together) I made these Peanut Butter Chocolate Cookie Dough Cupcakes.
+Last year to celebrate my, my dad, my mom, and my nana’s birthdays (we celebrate together because they’re all really close together), I made these Peanut Butter Chocolate Cookie Dough Cupcakes.

 They were every bit as amazing as they sound!